Jaw Pain After Wisdom Tooth Extraction: What’s Normal, Timeline, and When to Seek Help

 Conclusion

-Jaw discomfort after wisdom tooth removal is usually temporary and improves steadily during the first one to two weeks, even if mild jaw stiffness lasts for a short period.
+Jaw discomfort after wisdom tooth removal is usually temporary and improves within the first one to two weeks, although mild stiffness may last a little longer.

-Seek dental care if the pain becomes stronger, swelling gets worse, or any unusual symptoms appear.
-With the right care and time, most people recover without lasting problems.
+Contact your dentist if pain worsens, swelling increases, or you notice unusual symptoms.
+With proper care and time, most people recover without lasting problems.

 Give Your Child the Gift of a Healthy Smile